-The annual back-testing of Stage 3 loss allowance prescribed by MaRisk was also introduced in the reporting year.
+As required by MaRisk, stage 3 risk provisioning is backtested annually.
 The results of the analysis are presented to the RPC for acknowledgement at the start of each new financial year.

 Hedging and Minimising Risk by Collateral

 In the REF segment, financing arrangements are normally backed by property charges.
 As part of the decision-making process in the case of new financing, the LTVs (loan-to-value) as well as the property (amongst others micro and macro location, rental situation, condition of property) and market circumstances are discussed and are also taken into consideration as part of the assessment process for individual loans.
 For existing exposures, this monitoring is carried out on a regular basis, at least annually.